 The interns were supported, managed, and trained by employees from the Investments Group.
-Shorenstein's choice to focus on a DEI-centered internship program was important to provide opportunities to those who come from diverse backgrounds and perspectives who otherwise may not have had the opportunity of exposure to the real estate industry, and it was also beneficial to the company as it brought in more comprehensive and innovative perspectives to our business.
-Shorenstein is proud to have established this program and is looking forward to expanding the program to involve more departments and employees in the future, including the PM&C group in 2023.
+Shorenstein's choice to focus on a DEI Committee-Sponsored Internship Program was important to provide opportunities to those who come from diverse backgrounds and perspectives who otherwise may not have had the opportunity of exposure to the real estate industry.
+It was also beneficial to the company as it brought in more comprehensive and innovative perspectives to our business.
+Shorenstein is proud to have established this program and is looking forward to expanding the program to involve more departments and employees in the future, including the Property Management & Construction Services group in 2023.